Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Research shows that isothiocyanate compounds such as sulforaphane and erucin can lower the body's risk of cancer, inflammation, and oxidative stress.
 Sulforaphane can also help with insulin resistance (3.4).

-Besides, arugula is also rich in Vitamin A and Vitamin K, which may aid in regulating insulin release and improving glucose metabolism and insulin sensitivity.
+Arugula is also rich in Vitamin A and Vitamin K, which may help regulate insulin release and improve glucose metabolism and insulin sensitivity.

 According to one test-tube study, arugula extract has anti-diabetic effects.